This post may contain affiliate links. Please read our disclosure policy.

 1. Hopscotch.

-I can remember being in school and having a Jacks tournament.
-It was so much fun and I made it to round 9 with my partner.
-Last year, Mickey and I ordered two sets to keep at home and we teach the kids to play.
+While this one isn’t really an outdoor game, it’s still a great game to play!
+I can remember being in school and having a Jacks’ tournament.
+It was a lot of fun, and I made it to round 9 with my partner.
+Last year, Mickey and I ordered two sets to keep at home, and we taught the kids to play.
 It was hard to find, but we’ve had good luck with these sets of Jacks from Amazon.

 3. Four Square!